 Thanks to the talented bloggers who participated in this roundup for permission to use their photos and link to their recipes.

-Vegan Ice Creams and Sorbets
+Mango Ice Creams and Sorbets

 Mango Lime Nice Cream: From Eat Plant Based, 3 ingredients and a blender are all you need to make this refreshing mango ice cream.
-The simplicity of homemade nice cream makes it an excellent option for a healthy treat you can feel good about serving.
+The simplicity of homemade nice cream makes it an excellent option for a treat you can feel good about serving.

 Vegan Mango Ice Cream (with coconut milk): From Addicted to Dates, a delicious vegan mango ice cream made with just 3 ingredients.
 This recipe is easy to make, gluten-free and nut-free, and perfect for summer!